 Read more in ourLondon Stag Guide.

 Tube:London’s popular Oyster Card and Contactless payment options for the Tube cap at £10.10 per day, between zones 1-4 (which is where you’ll likely be spending most of your time).
-If you venture further out, expect to pay more.
+If you and your stags venture further out, expect to pay more.
 On average, it’s £2.40 per single journey.

-Kebab:£4-£6.
+Donner Kebab:£4-£6.
 Not that it matters when you’re in the state for ordering a kebab (go up market with £6-8 for a chicken or lamb shish).

 Snap up your hotel room for a summertime stag sharpish, as London gets very busy (and expensive) when the tourist masses descend fromMaytoAugust.
 InJulytemperature average at 19C, but don't be surprised if you experience heatwaves of over 30C.
 It's advisable to book rooms with air conditioning.

 London is pleasant inOctober(13C) andApril(11C), offering mild temperatures without the huge crowds.
 However, it always pays to pack a coat and umbrella, given the UK's notoriously unpredictable climate!

 Travelling to the UK stag capital is unsurprisingly easy with no end of choice.
 Once you've arrived, you'll need to get to transfer yourself from your airport to your hotel and this is where you'll likely have to navigate the London Underground.

 The vast Tube network extends far out across London's suburbs including Heathrow airport (Piccadilly Line).
 It's by far the cheapest way for you and your stags to get in to and around central London, with a single cash fare to central London (Zone 1) costing £6.00 and a one-day Travelcard for unlimited travel across Zones 1-6 costing £18.10 (Anytime) or £12.70 (off-peak).